BioJulia/Bio.jl/docs/src/man/alignments.md

 ## High-throughput sequencing file formats

-One of the major sources to generate massive amounts of sequence alignments is high-throughput sequencing technologies.
-The `Bio.Align` module provides several data formats commonly used in this field.
+High-throughput sequencing technologies generate a large amount of data in the form of a large number of nucleotide sequencing reads.
+One of the most common tasks in bioinformatics is to align these reads against known reference genomes, chromosomes, or contigs.
+The `Bio.Align` module provides several data formats commonly used for this kind of task.

 ### SAM and BAM file formats

-SAM and BAM would be the most popular file formats and their readers have the same interface as other readers in Bio.jl:
+SAM and BAM are the most popular file formats and have the same reading and writing interface as all other formats in Bio.jl (see [Reading and writing data](reading/)]):
 ```julia
 reader = open("data.bam", BAM)  # same for SAM
 for record in reader